matthiasgeihs/fhe_string/README.md

 ```

 ## State of this project

+This library has been developed for the [Zama Bounty Program](https://github.com/zama-ai/bounty-program), specifically for the Season 4 bounty ["Create a string library that works on encrypted data using TFHE-rs"](https://github.com/zama-ai/bounty-program/issues/80).

 Up to this point, the library is developed under the principle **"everything encrypted first"**.
 This means that support for operations on encrypted inputs with hidden length is prioritized over support for operations where parts of the input (e.g., the pattern) is not encrypted, or where the strings are encrypted in way that leaks their length.